General Description / Cultural Significance

 Climate Change/Conservation Status

 The climate change stakes are high for Bahrain, the smallest country in the Middle East and one of the world’s most oil-rich.
-Almost all of Bahrain’s population lives within sixty miles of the coast and, like all island nations, coastal communities are at increased risk from rising sea levels, flooding, saline intrusion and erosion.
+Almost all of Bahrain’s population lives within 96.56 meters (60 miles) of the coast and, like all island nations, coastal communities are at increased risk from rising sea levels, flooding, saline intrusion and erosion.
 Not only is the country’s elevation low, but recent summer temperatures have been the hottest on record, affecting the infrastructure of the entire country.
 Climbing water temperature is affecting marine life viability, and so, the traditional way of life for many Bahrainis.